AlexsLemonade/OpenScPCA-analysis/analyses/infercnv-consensus-cell-type/README.md

 ## Description

-The goal of this analysis module is to explore approaches for using normal, in particular immune, consensus cell types as a normal reference for `inferCNV`.
+The goal of this analysis module is to explore approaches for using normal consensus cell types as a normal reference for `inferCNV`.

 ## Usage

-To run the analysis, use the following command:
+To run the full analysis, use the following command:

 ```sh
 ./run-analysis.sh
 ```

+This script will run all [project-specific workflows](./project-workflows/README.md) in this module.
+You can alternatively run a single project in the module using one of these project-specific scripts.

 ## Input files